pascallaliberte/sharpen.page/_posts/2019-03-08-interview-questions-to-ask.md

 ---

 _Want to have a run through an interview formatted with these questions?
-If you have (yourself) purchased a product in the last three months, or if you know of one buyer who'd be ready for a 50-minute phone interview, [send me an email](mailto:pascal@pascallaliberte.me) and we'll setup the interview._
+If you have a recent buyer whose story surprised you a bit who'd be ready for a 1 hour phone interview, (or you, yourself, purchased a product in the last three months), [send me an email](mailto:pascal@pascallaliberte.me) and we'll setup the interview._